 Melanie | $900000 | 2010-01-02 10:00 |

-Therefore three rows from the table will be considered as changed (added or updated).
-Now when you run a component (e.g. transformation)
+Therefore, three rows in the table will be considered as changed (either added or updated).
+Now when you run a component (e.g., transformation)

 with the Changed in last